Creatrix-Net/creatrix-net.github.io/_projects/mcba.md

 This project represents a significant step towards realizing a functional mind-controlled bionic arm with a sense of touch.
 However, substantial research and development efforts are still required to bring this technology to market.

 ---

+## Awards/Achievements
+* Awarded 2nd Place for outstanding poster presentation at the EE Research Day celebrations held at IIT Ropar on March 16, 2024.

+---